How to start an online business in Malaysia

 Online business ideas

-Online business ideas fall into four broad categories:
+Online business ideas fall into four broad categories.
+Each offers a different path depending on your skills, interests, and budget.

 Define your target market before you start.
-This means identifying the specific people or businesses who will buy from you, whether that's local parents, fitness enthusiasts, restaurants, or another group entirely.
+This means identifying the specific people or businesses who will buy from you, whether that is local parents, fitness enthusiasts, restaurants, or another group entirely.

 Once you know your audience, build everything around them:

-• Talk to potential customers: Ask what they think of your idea, pricing, and competitors.
-Businesses that consistently integrate customer feedback report a 49% marketing success rate, compared to just 1% for those that don't.
+- Talk to potential customers: Ask what they think of your idea, pricing, and competitors.
+Businesses that consistently integrate customer feedback report a 49% marketing success rate, compared to just 1% for those that do not.

 Talk to potential customers

-1. Interview 10–20 people in your target market
+- Interview 10 to 20 people in your target market

 Analyse the competition